Young Boozer

-Young Jacob Boozer III (born November 23, 1948) is an American public servant who was the 39th State Treasurer of Alabama from 2011 to 2019 and is the 41st Treasurer, having been re-elected to a third term on November 8, 2022.
-He was elected to his first four-year term in 2010 and was unopposed and reelected to a second term in 2014.
+Young Jacob Boozer III (born November 23, 1948) is an American public servant currently serving as the 41st State Treasurer of Alabama, an office to which he was appointed by Governor Kay Ivey in 2021.
+He was previously the 39th State Treasurer, serving between 2011 and 2019.

-Boozer is a member of the National Association of State Treasurers (NAST) currently serving as Chair of the Banking and Cash Management Committee.
-He also served on the Governance Committee of NAST affiliate, CSPN (College Savings Plans Network).
-In 2019 Boozer received the Lucille Maurer Award given to a former treasurer for outstanding service to NAST.
+Boozer is a member of the National Association of State Treasurers (NAST), serving as Chair of the Banking and Cash Management Committee.
+He also serves on the Governance Committee of the College Savings Plans Network.
+In 2019, he received the Lucille Maurer Award for outstanding service to NAST.

 Early life and education

 Boozer was born in Birmingham and raised in Tuscaloosa.
 He became an Eagle Scout in 1962.
 He earned a bachelor's degree in economics in 1971 from Stanford University and a master's degree in finance from the Wharton School at the University of Pennsylvania in 1973.

-Boozer was named after his father, who first made the name Young Boozer famous as a football star for the University of Alabama.
-Young Jacob Boozer, Jr. is a member of the Alabama Sports Hall of Fame and the Alabama Business Hall of Fame.
-His father was named after his father, the mayor of Samson, Alabama from 1916 to 1919.
+Boozer was named after his father and grandfather.
+His father played football for the University of Alabama, and is a member of the Alabama Sports Hall of Fame and the Alabama Business Hall of Fame.
+His grandfather was mayor of Samson, Alabama, from 1916 to 1919.